- Governors-Only Login

 The Hamilton Academy Governors

-Our Governing team is made up of 4 parent governors, 8 appointed governors and 3 staff governors (including the school’s Headteacher)
+Our Governing team is made up of up to two parent governors, up to 12 appointed governors and the school’s Headteacher who is an ex-officio governor.

 To contact our governors, please email the Clerk to the governing body at firstname.lastname@example.org